robertmassaioli/my-reminders/resources/docs/home.markdown

 ## What is Remind me for Cloud?

+Remind Me for Cloud: never forget your JIRA issues again!

+ - Configure multiple reminders on your issues for days, weeks, months or even years into the future.
+ - Get your reminders sent straight through to your email!

 Imagine the following scenario:

 > Alana has an important issue in JIRA that needs to be resolved before they ship their product to
 > customers.
 It is critical that she does not forget about this issue before release.
 Watching the
 > issue will not help: if nobody updates the issue then she will never be notified.
 The same goes
 > for notification schemes.
 She could modify the Workflow so that all issues must go through her for
 > final approval, but that seems quite heavy handed and not agile at all.
-Instead she decides
+Eventually she realises
-> to just copy and paste the issue into her calendar (a time consuming process).
-"It is annoying",
-> she thinks, "that I will have to do this for every single JIRA issue that I want to be reminded
+> that there is no way to set reminders about issues in JIRA.
+"This is really annoying",
-> about.
-There must be a better way?"
+> she thinks, "there must be a better way?"

 And there is.
 Introducing Remind me for Cloud, a plugin designed to remind you of issues when you ask to be reminded about them.
 Using this plugin you'll never forget an issue again.
 No issue can